Psychotherapy in West London

-You may end the therapy at any time.
-However, I require to give me a four weeks’ notice, so we can end well.
-When either you or I feel it might be time to draw therapy to an end, it is helpful for you to discuss it fully together so you can make a decision that has been carefully considered and explored.
+You can end your therapy with me at any time. it is helpful to discuss it fully together so you can make a decision that has been carefully considered and explored.

 I follow few code of ethics which support my values at my private practice.
 They are ‘Ethical Framework for Good Practice in Counselling and Psychotherapy’ of a British Association for Counselling and Psychotherapy (BACP), ‘Ethical Principles and Code of Professional Conduct ‘of United Kingdom Council for Psychotherapy (UKCP) and ‘Code of Ethics and Conduct’ of Metanoia Institute.

 Psychotherapists and Counsellors are professionals, who’s undergo in-depth psychotherapy courses and training processes to develop understanding and knowledge about human behaviours, therapeutic capacities, and ethical and professional boundaries.
 Therapists considers of the cultural and socio-political context in which the clients live and how these factors affect the presenting problem.
 This includes awareness and assessment of social and cultural influences such as age, development, (dis)ability, religion, cultural identity, sexual orientation, socio-economic status, nationality and gender.
 Psychotherapists and Counsellors value such differences and avoid discrimination based on these aspects of identity.